| | | | | | | |

 Lizz adjusting my bag for me and wearing her buff

 I like the Buff Original Multifunctional Headwear, made with a quick-drying polyester that shields against sun rays.
-(It’s also made out of single-use plastic bottles, which helps me with my crusade against plastic water bottles!)
+(It’s also made with recycled materials, which helps me with my crusade against plastic water bottles!)
+There are a lot of outdoor stores in major cities along the Camino de Santiago where you can purchase a buff (or two) with Camino shells or arrows.

 Should you add a swimsuit to your Camino de Santiago packing list?

-If you are walking a route that traces the coastline as I did (the Camino del Norte route), then absolutely yes.
+If you are walking a route that traces the coastline (like the Camino del Norte route), then you should consider it.
 We loved jumping into the water after a long day of hiking, especially after day one on the Camino:

 At the end of day one, we throw our backpacks on the sand and jump into the water